 The dish itself is conical with a wide, round base.
 The speciality of the conical shaped lid is that it fits into the base wide-rimmed bottom dish.
 As the tagine cooks slowly inside, steam escapes out of the top conical funnel.

-Tagines in Paris
+Moroccan Tagines - Popular in Paris

 A Tagine is, broadly speaking, the French's answer to the British curry.
 The French go Moroccan with spicy stews.